-STATE PRESCRIPTION DRUG MONITORING
+STATE PRESCRIPTION DRUG MONITORING PROGRAMS

-PROGRAMS.
-State Prescription Drug Monitoring Programs (PDMPs) have emerged as a key strategy for addressing the misuse of prescription opioids and thus preventing opioid overdoses and deaths.
+(PDMPs) have emerged as a key strategy for addressing the misuse and abuse of prescription opioids and thus preventing opioid overdoses and deaths.
 Specifically, prescribers can check their state's PDMP database to determine whether a patient is filling the prescriptions provided and/or obtaining prescriptions for the same or similar drugs from multiple physicians.

-While nearly all states now have operational PDMPs, the programs differ from state to state in terms of the exact information collected, how soon that information is available to physicians, and who may access the data.
+While many states now have operational PDMPs, the programs differ from state to state in terms of the exact information collected, how soon that information is available to physicians, and who may access the data.
 Therefore, information about the program in a particular state is best obtained directly from the PDMP or from the state board of medicine or pharmacy.

 SELECT AN APPROPRIATE MEDICATION.
-Rational drug therapy demands that the efficacy and safety of all potentially useful medications be reviewed for their relevance to the patient's disease or disorder.^{2,22}
+Rational drug therapy demands that the efficacy and safety of all potentially useful medications be reviewed for their relevance to the patient's disease or disorder [2,17].